 How to eat: Remove the inedible skin and seeds, cut them whatever you want, and then enjoy the flesh.

 Lengkeng, or Longan, is a tropical Asian fruit of the Sapindaceae family (like lychee and rambutan).
-The fruit stemmed from Asia, or China, to be exact.
+The fruit stemmed from China, and is popular in many Asian nations.

 According to the Cantonese language, longan means “dragon eye”, which also tells the appearance of the fruit: the translucent flesh covering the black seed, creating a pupil-like look.